RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 First, create another development package within `ZLOCAL` like before.
 Name it `ZRAPH_TRAVEL` and select your existing transport request.
 Now, open the abapGit plugin via *Window* > *Show View* > *Other...* > *abapGit Repositories*.
 Click the green plus button and provide https://bitbucket.org/chiuarucatalin/rap-handson-travel-reference-model/ as URL.

 Continue with *Next >* and fill your package name `ZRAPH_TRAVEL`.
 Check the box *Pull after link* and click *Next >* again.
 Choose your transport request and click *Finish*.
-Press the refresh button in the repository overview until the import has finished.
+Press the refresh button in the repository overview until the import has finished (there will probably be some irrelevant errors: *Pulled with errors*).

 Now we have to activate the imported elements.
 Click `Ctrl + Shift + F3` or press ![alt](images/image0_5.png).
 Select all shown elements and continue with *OK*.
 Select all shown elements and click *Activate*.